maayane/catsHTM/README.md

 Other default parameters, such as the files and datasets naming format, can be edited in the python file `params.py` (type `pip show catsHTM` in the comand line to see where `params.py` is stored).

-## How to download the `catsHTM` catalogs?

-The catsHTM directory is very large and therefore available on request.
-The HDF5/HTM catalogs requires about 1.6TB of disk space.

-Data is available from:

-* Web download (link will be provided soon)
-* Shared (and updated automatically) via Dropbox on request from eran dot ofek at weizmann dot ac dot il.

-The catalog format is based on the HDF5 file format and HDF5 file access utilities, which are available on many platforms.
-The catalog format is designed to allow fast access for cone searches in the range of 1 arcsec to about 1 deg.
-For fast access, the sources are sorted into hierarchical triangular mesh (HTM).

 ## What are the available catalogs?
 Currently, the following catalogs are available in this format (alphabetical order):